Death and funeral of Jefferson Davis: Legacy

 Just before his death, Davis had travelled to Montgomery, Savannah, and Atlanta.
 He was greeted with enthusiasm and popular acclaim, and it solidified his image as an icon of the Old South and the Confederate cause, and making him into a symbol for the New South.
 Davis's funeral and burial strengthened this reputation among White Southerners at the time of his death.
 He came to be seen as the embodiment of what was best about the Old South.
 He was a hero in the Mexican–American War, a defender of the Confederacy and its rights, and a martyr who suffered unjust treatment by the federal government.
 Since the rise of the Civil Rights Movement, his reputation has been in decline, as his name is associated with the oppression of African Americans through slavery and the role of the Confederacy in its perpetuation.
+Many of the memorials dedicated to him across the country have been removed.